Maruti Suzuki is a leading automobile company in India with its head office located in New Delhi.

 There is only 1 model in the mid-size segment which is the Ciaz.

-The mini segment delivered 252,000 vehicles while the mid-size segment delivered only 16,000 vehicles in Q2 FY22.
+The mini segment delivered 233 thousand vehicles while the mid-size segment delivered only 14 thousand vehicles in fiscal 2023.

-Mini And Mid-Size Car Sales
+Mini, Compact And Mid-Size Car Sales In Percentage

 Credits And References

 1. All sales data in this article are obtained and referenced from Maruti Suzuki’s vehicle delivery reports which are available in Maruti Suzuki’s Investor Relation.